-Defining the Importation Process Any organisation used as a consignee for any shipment must be legally registered in the country of importation.
-The registration process varies from country to country.
-Wherever possible consignees should avoid listing single individuals as consignee, or using abbreviated or acronyms for agencies as consignee names.
-If necessary, solicit and enlist the services of a clearing agent/company that is duly registered and licensed by the customs authorities to process the import documentation through customs.
-Work with national authorities (customs, health, bureau of standards, border security) and/or contracted clearing agent to identify import regulations and requirements and share with the exporter/shipper.
-Work with national authorities and/or contracted clearing agent to understand all tariffs, duties, fees and possible exemptions.
-Define with the exporter/shipper the Incoterms and limits of Define with the exporter/shipper the Incoterms and limits of responsibilities with the forwarder and/or contracted transporter.
+• Any organisation used as a consignee for any shipment must be legally registered in the country of importation.
+The registration

+Defining the Importation Process

+- If necessary, solicit and enlist the services of a clearing agent/company that is duly registered and licensed by the customs authorities to process the import documentation through customs. - Work with national authorities (customs, health, bureau of standards, border security) and/or contracted clearing agent to identify import regulations and requirements and share with the exporter/shipper. - Work with national authorities and/or contracted clearing agent to understand all tariffs, duties, fees and possible exemptions. - Define with the exporter/shipper the Incoterms and limits of responsibilities with the forwarder and/or contracted transporter.

-Preparing to Receive Shipments If the importer/consignee is also the requester, the importer/consignee should endeavour to provide as much information on the required cargo to the exporter/shipper as possible.
-Prepare for receipt, storage and inspection of the consignments in country.
-Understand the entry points and bottle necks associated with customs clearance.
-Have all documentation ready before consignment arrives.
-Expedite clearances where possible by pre-clearing using advanced copies of documentation.
-Track shipment and know when it arrives in country to avoid demurrage or lost cargo.
-Pre-identify transport to remove cargo from customs, ideally planned around the size of the shipment.
-Have adequate storage or downstream deliveries planned as well.
-As soon as consignment arrives, arrange for inspection and clear the consignments through customs.
-Possible Customs Specific Regulations for Importation Temporary importation for use of items and re-exportation at a later date.
-Provisional customs release pending perfection of the documentation at a later pre-defined date, e.g. pending exemption letter, certain permits.
-Entry of re-exported cargo.
-Entry of transit cargo, under security bonds.
-Re-importation of cargo after temporary exportation for repair of maintenance.
-Seizure and destruction of prohibited cargo.
-Customs penalties/fines for incorrect declaration by consignees or their appointed clearing agents.
-Strategies for Emergency Response Organisations Liaise with programming and operational teams to assess needs, and use assessment outcomes to validate needs.
-If possible, apply for authorities and waivers for the exports and the imports.
-Attempt to expedite exemptions.
+- If the importer/consignee is also the requester, the importer/consignee should endeavour to provide as much information on the required cargo to the exporter/shipper as possible. - Prepare for receipt, storage and inspection of the consignments in country. - Understand the entry points and bottle necks associated with customs clearance.

+Preparing to Receive Shipments

+- Have all documentation ready before consignment arrives. - Expedite clearances where possible by pre-clearing using advanced copies of documentation. - Track shipment and know when it arrives in country to avoid demurrage or lost cargo. - Pre-identify transport to remove cargo from customs, ideally planned around the size of the shipment.
+Have adequate storage or downstream deliveries planned as well. - As soon as consignment arrives, arrange for inspection and clear the consignments through customs.

+Possible Customs Specific Regulations for Importation

+- Temporary importation for use of items and re-exportation at a later date. - Provisional customs release pending perfection of the documentation at a later pre-defined date, e.g. pending exemption letter, certain permits. - Entry of re-exported cargo. - Entry of transit cargo, under security bonds. - Re-importation of cargo after temporary exportation for repair of maintenance. - Seizure and destruction of prohibited cargo. - Customs penalties/fines for incorrect declaration by consignees or their appointed clearing agents.

+Strategies for Emergency Response Organisations

+- Liaise with programming and operational teams to assess needs, and use assessment outcomes to validate needs. - If possible, apply for authorities and waivers for the exports and the imports. - Attempt to expedite exemptions.
 Where exemptions are already given, immediately authorise shipment of consignments ensuring all the correct paperwork is in place and that the shipping instructions are appropriate.